dhis2/dhis2-docs/src/commonmark/en/content/android/features-supported.md

 <p>Auto-generate event</p>
 </td>
 <td>
-<p>If ticked, a &lsquo;booking&rsquo; is generated for this Program Stage upon enrolment, based on the &lsquo;Scheduled days from start&rsquo;.</p>
+<p>If ticked, a &lsquo;booking&rsquo; is generated for this Program Stage upon enrolment, based on the &lsquo;Scheduled days from start&rsquo;.
+If the tracker end user tries to change the enrollment date after an event is generated, a warning will appear to inform that the generated event date(s) will not change automatically.</p>
 </td>
 <td>
 <p>Program with registration</p>